 So, that’s it for the first post on blockchain.
 I will be giving you more details about some of the sections that I covered in this post in my next article.
 I have also planned to cover Ethereum, and then start on developing Ethereum blockchain applications in the week after.

-If in case you have to clarify anything or any suggestions please email me on email@example.com
+If in case you have to clarify anything or any suggestions please email me at email@example.com